 Risk Rating 8 - Substandard.
-Probability of default is assessed at up to 50%.
+The borrower is currently highly vulnerable and is in a state of default.
 Substandard loans are loans or portions thereof which appear to involve a substantial and unreasonable degree of risk to the Bank because of unfavorable or unsatisfactory characteristics.
-The debt burden for borrowers under this category is too heavy, with weak or negative cash flows.
+The debt burden for borrowers under this category is too heavy, with either weak or negative cashflows.
+These well-defined adverse elements exist in such loans where there is a possibility of future loss to the institution unless given closer supervision.
+Such adverse elements or political nature, or b) significant weakness in collateral.
+Minimum provisioning on the amount at risk is 25%.
+Basic characteristics are: